 - The Straw Hats spend a whole day of sailing from Punk Hazard to reach Dressrosa.
 Doflamingo as well as his two underlings manage to do that journey in one or two hours.

-- Late in Gundam Wing, Relena goes to try to talk down White Fang's leader Milliardo.
+- Late in Mobile Suit Gundam Wing, Relena goes to try to talk down White Fang's leader Milliardo.
 We get scenes with her en route for two episodes before she finally arrives on Libra in a third, making her trip last four days total (according to an official timeline).
 In a series where space flight has been around for over 200 years, that's pretty dang slow.
 On the other hand, there's no sense that Faster-Than-Light is possible, so this might actually be a more realistic example than the Gundams' rate of speed.

 - Gundam Wing does this frequently.
 There are a number of episodes where Wing Zero goes from space down to earth in one episode, and then back again in the next one.
 That thing must be damn fast.

-- Gundam SEED has one notable example.
-When Kira gets his shiny new Freedom Gundam, he flys off from a space colony all the way down to Alaska, just in time to save the Archangel.
+- Mobile Suit Gundam SEED has one notable example.
+When Kira gets his shiny new Freedom Gundam, he flies off from a space colony all the way down to Alaska, just in time to save the Archangel.
 The way the sequence of events is shown suggests that this all took a few hours at most, though the official SEED timeline clarifies that Kira actually spent three days flying from the colony to Earth.

 - The anthropomorphic Gamba's Adventure starts with Gamba and friends meeting a little mouse, Chuta, who is on a mission to recruit saviors for his home island, which is terrorized by a vicious hermelin.
 In a flashback it's revealed that Chuta was seriously injured by the hermelin when he escaped - his wounds are still bleeding when he meets Gamba.
 However, it takes Gamba and friends more than half the series (20 episodes out of 26) to reach Chuta's home island.
 Which raises the question how Chuta could've survived before, being so severly wounded and all.